mfeingol/almonaster/README.md

 - Install SQL Server LocalDB
 - Use the `sqllocaldb` tool

-# Loading a database from a deployment backup
+# Copying a SQL Server backup to a LocalDB instance

 Create a new LocalDB instance.
 Run the following SQL, using the appropriate file names: